FPPinedaJr/cs-lab-prac/__instruction.md

      ```

 5. **Number Sequence Generator**
+Here’s how the instructions for the **Number Sequence Generator** can be modified to fit the code you've provided:

+---

+### 5. **Number Sequence Generator**
    - **Description:**
-     - Ask the user to enter a starting number, an increment/decrement choice (`i`/`d`), and an end number.
+     - Ask the user to enter a starting number, a hop value (step size), an increment/decrement choice (`1` for increment or `0` for decrement), and an end number.
-     - Generate and display the sequence based on the user's choice.
+     - Generate and display the sequence based on the user's choice and the hop value.
    - **Sample Input 1:**
      ```
-     Enter a starting number: 1
+     Enter starting number: 1
+     Enter hop number: 1
-     Enter 'i' for increment or 'd' for decrement: i Enter an end number: 5
+     Enter '1' for increment or '0' for decrement: 1
+     Enter ending number: 5
      ```

    - **Sample Output 1:**
      ```
      1